US natgas near 2-week peak on higher demand outlook, lingering heat

 71.00

-(Reporting by Harshit Verma and Rahul Paswan in Bengaluru; Additional reporting by Brijesh Patel; Editing by Paul Simao)
+(Reporting by Harshit Verma and Rahul Paswan in Bengaluru; Additional reporting by Brijesh Patel; Editing by Paul Simao and Marguerita Choy)

 ((Harshit.Verma@thomsonreuters.com;))